-At Supreme Care ER in Houston, the finest emergency room in Cypress Texas, we’re happy to provide you with the emergency care that you need in the event of a medical emergency.
+Supreme Care ER is the finest emergency room in Jersey Village near Cypress Texas.
+We’re happy to provide you with the emergency care that you need in the event of a medical emergency.

 Top Flu Complications and When to Go to the ER

 Pneumonia is an infection of the lungs that can come about when the flu virus spreads to the lower respiratory tract.

 - Stubborn fever higher than 102°F

 - Severe cough with mucus

 - Shortness of breath and trouble breathing

 - Chest pains

 Left untreated or delaying medical attention can result in further life-threatening complications, such as